Try this recipe for 3-Ingredient Dog Treats, ready in 20 minutes! Made with oat flour, pumpkin or banana, and peanut butter, your dog will love them.

 - Preheat your oven to 350 degrees F and line a cookie sheet with a silicone mat or parchment paper.

 - Grind oats into a fine flour using a high speed blender (skip this step if you’re using pre-ground flour).
-Add oat flour to a large bowl with peanut butter and banana.
+Add oat flour to a large bowl with peanut butter and banana (or pumpkin if using).
 Mash with a fork to combine and the use your hand to knead into a cohesive mixture.
 If it’s not holding together, add more peanut butter or oat flour.
 Do not add dairy or other ingredients, as they may be unsafe for your pet.

 For the longest-lasting treats, store in a sealed, freezer-safe container where they can last for months.
 Many dogs can enjoy these treats directly from the freezer.
 If you dog is smaller or has more delicate teeth, you may want to store these in the fridge where they will keep for up to two weeks in a sealed container.